 General Information on Visiting Gaudí Sites in Barcelona

-The first section will help provide some general information on when, where, and how to visit the Gaudí sites in Barcelona.
-While we are not experts on Antoni Gaudí or Modernism, we also provide a brief overview of the man and his significance as an architect as we believe it is important to have a general understanding to better appreciate and understand his work.
+The first section provides general information on when, where, and how to visit the Gaudí sites in Barcelona.
+While we are not experts on Antoni Gaudí or Modernism, we also provide a brief overview of the man and his significance as an architect, as we believe it is important to have a general understanding to better appreciate and understand his work.

 We also share some planning tips, how to save money using Barcelona discount passes, and some resources for finding out more information to help you plan your trip to Barcelona.